The Modified Angoff Method

 Limitations of the Modified Angoff Method

 The disadvantages to the Angoff method involve the panel of subject matter experts using it.
 If the SMEs do not have a sound familiarity with the statistics involved, error can be introduced.
 However, this can be true for any method.
-Further, as the method initially rates individual questions, SMEs may get sidetracked by these individual ratings rather than the overall performance of examinees on the exam.
+Further, as the method initially rates individual items, SMEs may get sidetracked by these individual ratings rather than the overall performance of candidates on the exam.

 The Traditional Angoff Method